Love Salesforce and learning about it? These 13 podcasts are exactly the education you're looking for.

 If you want to access great Salesforce content in the car, at the gym or otherwise on the go, podcasts are where it's at.
-One of the best things about using a CRM platform like Salesforce is accessing the gigantic community that has grown around it over the last 19 years.
+One of the best things about using a CRM platform like Salesforce is access to the gigantic community that has grown around it over the last 19 years.
 Salesforce podcasting, like Salesforce blogging, is a surprisingly varied and rich niche.
 The top podcasts on our list range from highly technical dev talk to general news and best-practice sales and marketing discussions.

 Editor's note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to be connected with vendors that can help.

-Salesforce Admins Podcast
+1. Salesforce Admins Podcast

-As the name implies, CloudFocus Weekly is a weekly podcast that focuses on cloud computing (primarily with Salesforce Lightning), and hosts Jason Atwood and Justin Edelstein do an excellent job both reporting on general Dreamforce news (and speculative predictions) and covering freshly rolled-out features and tools.
+As the name indicates, CloudFocus Weekly is a weekly podcast that focuses on cloud computing (primarily with Salesforce Lightning), and hosts Jason Atwood and Justin Edelstein do an excellent job both reporting on general Dreamforce news (and speculative predictions) and covering freshly rolled-out features and tools.
 They also discuss implementation processes, organizational tactics within Salesforce, listener questions, best-practice utilization and more.
 It's relatively easy to search the catalog of episodes (295 and counting) for what you're looking for, but the hosts are definite ramblers and the show could use a bit more editing.

-The Quotable podcast is produced by Salesforce, but it isn't directly about customer relationship management software.
-This podcast is ideal for sales managers and marketers who want to listen to other highly accomplished sale and marketing professionals discuss best practices in recruitment, measuring productivity, streamlining pipelines, cultivating a team environment and anything else you can think of in the sales space.
+The Quotable podcast is produced by Salesforce, but it isn't directly about CRM software.
+This podcast is ideal for sales managers and marketers who want to listen to other highly accomplished sales and marketing professionals discuss best practices in recruiting, measuring productivity, streamlining pipelines, cultivating a team environment, and anything else you can think of in the sales space.

-Good Day, Sir!
+4. Good Day, Sir!